ValexCrypto/Valex/docs/valex.cc/CONTRIBUTING.md

 :+1::tada: Thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to the Electron website on GitHub.
+The following is a set of guidelines for contributing to the Valex website on GitHub.
 These are just guidelines, not rules, so use your best judgment and feel free to propose changes to this document in a pull request.

 ## Table of Contents